-Resource drilling is Reverse Circulation drilling sampled every 1m.
-Samples are dispatched to Genalysis Kalgoorlie, where they are dried, weighed and pulverised before being sent to the Interket facility in Perth.
+Resource drilling is a combination of Reverse Circulation (RC) and Diamond (DDH) drilling.
+Where RC drilling was conducted it was sampled every 1m and for Diamond drilling samples were collected to the nearest 1m interval based on geological boundaries.
+All samples are dispatched to Genalysis Kalgoorlie, where they are dried, weighed and pulverised before being sent to the Interket facility in Perth.
 QAQC Samples are inserted into the sample stream at a ratio of 1 every 20 samples.
 These include standard reference material from GeoStats Pty Ltd, coarse blank material and duplicate field samples.
 Intertek Perth run internal QQC samples reported with each batch.
 Umpire Assays are run at Bureau Veritas Ultra Trace Perth.
 Pulp grind size tests have also been run.
-All QAQC and Umpire Assay Data have been reviewed by Tetra Tech.
+All QAQC and Umpire Assay Data have been reviewed by McDonald Speijers.